 Ciancio Ciancio Brown, P.C., is a boutique litigation firm with Colorado offices in Denver, Broomfield, Breckenridge, and Denver Tech Center (DTC); along with an office in Olympia, Washington.
 We represent individuals, businesses, municipalities, and commercial clients in a broad range of legal matters.
 Our Denver business attorneys focus their practices on niche areas of law while also drawing on the collective wealth of experience, insight and knowledge shared by our accomplished legal team.

 A business lawyer assists business owners, entrepreneurs and corporations with a wide range of legal matters.
 Their responsibility is to ensure that everything from a legal perspective is correct at a company.
-A business lawyer can help you start a new business by dealing with all of the required paperwork and red tape involved in a startup.
+A business lawyer can help you start a new business by dealing with all of the required paperwork and red tape involved in a startup or new business entity.

-An attorney can also carefully assist you with legal complications that you may encounter due to your business activity, such as acquisitions, bankruptcies, legal disputes, and employment law issues.
-A lawyer is your confidant and guide through all things related to your business or company – offering you greater protection, profitability and peace of mind.
+An attorney can also carefully assist you with legal complications that you may encounter due to your business activity, such as acquisitions, bankruptcy, legal disputes, and employment law issues.
+A lawyer is your confidant, counselor, and guide through all things related to your business or company – offering you greater protection, profitability and peace of mind.

 Starting and running a business is a significant and complex procedure.
 A business lawyer should be hired to help you navigate the formation of a business, review contracts related to your business operations and advise you on disputes that may arise as part of your business dealings.
 There are a seemingly endless number of tasks and services that a business lawyer can complete on your behalf in Denver.
 If you need assistance from a trained and knowledgeable professional for any aspect of running your business, a business lawyer is someone you can count on.